AuthMe/AuthMeReloaded/docs/config.md

         maxLoginTry: 5
         # Captcha length
         captchaLength: 5
+        # Minutes after which login attempts count is reset for a player
+        captchaCountReset: 60
     tempban:
         # Tempban a user's IP address if they enter the wrong password too many times
         enableTempban: false